Wide (cricket): Definition

 Wide balls are covered by Law 22 of the Laws of Cricket.

 A delivery is a wide if it is not sufficiently within reach for the batter to be able to hit it with the bat by means of a normal cricket stroke from where the batter is standing, and also would not have been sufficiently within reach for the batter to be able to hit it with the bat by means of a normal cricket stroke if the batter were standing in a normal guard position.
 Therefore a delivery is not a wide if the ball hits the bat or batsman, or if the batsman, by moving, causes the ball to be out of reach.

-Also, if a ball qualifies as a no-ball as well as a wide, the umpire will call it a no-ball, and not a wide.
-This is because the no-ball is the more serious offence by the bowling team.
+If a ball qualifies as a no-ball as well as a wide, the umpire will call it a no-ball, and not a wide.

 Effects

-Dismissal

-A batsman cannot, by definition, be given out bowled, leg before wicket, caught, or hit the ball twice off a wide, as a ball cannot be ruled as a wide if the ball strikes the batter's bat or person or hits the wicket.
-They may however be out hit wicket, obstructing the field, run out, or stumped.

 Runs

 When a wide is bowled, one extra run is added to the team's total, but not added to a batter's total.

 If the wicket-keeper fumbles or misses the ball, the batters may attempt additional runs.
 Any runs scored thus are recorded as wides, not byes.
-If the wicket-keeper misses the ball and it travels all the way to the boundary, the batting team is awarded five wides, just as if the ball had been hit to the boundary for a four off a no-ball.
+If the wicket-keeper misses the ball and it travels all the way to the boundary, the batting team is awarded five wides.
 If a wide ball crosses the boundary without touching the ground, only five wides (not seven) are scored - according to Law 19.7, a boundary six can only be scored if the ball has touched the bat.